SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Attestations

 Attestations are like Tokens except that they are not transferable, in the case that a smart contract allows them to be transferred, the original attestation is render invalid after the transfer.
 This makes it possible for things like friendship to be defined in a way similar to the token, and therefore, we may as well call such attestations "tokens".
-A token of friendship would be a signed message from someone, recognising someone else as a friend, and it would be an asset in TBML terminology.
+A token of friendship would be a signed message from someone, recognising someone else as a friend, and it would be an asset in Tokenscript terminology.
 Apparently a token of friendship from Michael Jackson can be of high value, especially since he cannot produce any more of these tokens, but even a humble token like "Friend of Weiwu" has some value.
 It, for example, allows a friend of Weiwu to sign a delivery receipt for him, or allows such a friend to get a mate-rate for signing up in the same dojo Weiwu practises in.
 There is even a neat trick, which, by using secret sharing protocols, having Weiwu's friendship token allows one to learn common friends shared with Weiwu.
 Notice that this definition does not require the asset to be a blockchain token, nor that it even exists on the blockchain.
 More on that in the latter chapter "attestation".

 Assets and attestations (tokens in general) can have financial value and utility value.

 ## Assets

-In TBML terminology, an asset is something that can be owned and has value.
+In Tokenscript terminology, an asset is something that can be owned and has value.
 This is a broad definition and doesn't require, like the financial assets, that an asset produces a return, or is anticipated to.

 Examples of assets: crypto kitties, FIFA tickets, right to a bottle of wine, 1% ownership of a house, a piece of armour in a video game or dice in a video game.